ladybug-tools/ladybug-web/README.md

 Embedded description: _Display sun times and position, moon position, illumination and times.
 Set date, time and location or select locations from a gazetteer.
 Permalinks created on the fly._

-Latest update: 2016-03-05
+Latest update: 2016-03-06 / R4

 ## Features
 * Built on [SunCalc]( https://github.com/mourner/suncalc )
-* Displays Sun times and position
+* Displays Sun times and position in radians and degree
-* Displays Moon position, illumination and times
+* Displays Moon illumination, times and pistions in radians and degrees
 * Set the date and time
 * Select locations from a gazetteer of with lat/lon of over 2,000 places names
 * API that creates and accepts permalinks